 Sheffield People’s Petition

-Our latest campaign, starting on the 25th of August 2018, is to petition Sheffield Council to force them to hold a referendum on making our Council more democratic.
-Our petition will force the Council to hold a referendum on changing from the current ‘strong leader’ cabinet system, to a more democratic committee-type system.
+Our latest campaign, starting on the 25th of August 2018, is to petition Sheffield Council to force them to hold a referendum on making it more democratic.

 It’s called the ‘Strong leader’ model.
 Under this model, nearly all major council decisions are made by either the Council leader or one of the 8* other cabinet members – in effect excluding the remaining 75 councillors from the process.